RHEcosystemAppEng/rhpam-deployment/openshift/msSqlServerDatabase/README.md

    * [Deploy the KeiApp instance](#deploy-the-keiapp-instance)
    * [Validate the installation](#validate-the-installation)

-# Deploy RHPAM on OpenShift with MS Sql Server
+# Deploy RHPAM on OpenShift with MS SQL Server
 ## Deploy MS SQL instance
 **Note**: These steps are optional if you already have your own running instance of MS SQL server (either as an OpenShift container or as a standalone service)